-Substitute House Bill No. 6889 seeks to enhance tenant protections in eviction cases by amending existing laws.
-The bill repeals Section 47a-23c and expands the definition of protected tenants to include individuals aged sixty-two and older, those with physical or mental disabilities, and tenants who have lived in a dwelling for at least thirteen months.
-It restricts landlords from initiating eviction proceedings against these protected tenants unless for specific reasons, such as nonpayment of rent or significant violations of rental agreements.
-Additionally, the bill introduces stricter requirements for landlords wishing to evict tenants for personal use of the dwelling and mandates that landlords provide written notice of tenants' rights, which must be available in multiple languages by 2028.
+Substitute House Bill No. 6889 seeks to enhance tenant protections in eviction proceedings by amending existing laws.
+The bill repeals Section 47a-23c and expands the definition of "protected tenants" to include individuals aged sixty-two or older, those with physical or mental disabilities, and tenants who have lived in a dwelling for at least thirteen months.
+It restricts landlords from initiating eviction proceedings against these protected tenants except for specific reasons, such as nonpayment of rent or significant violations of rental agreements.
+Additionally, the bill introduces stricter requirements for landlords wishing to evict tenants for personal use of the dwelling and mandates that landlords provide written notice of tenant rights, available in multiple languages by 2028.

 Statutes affected: Raised Bill: